Caguana Ceremonial Ball Courts Site: History

 The site of the modern archaeological site was originally known as Corrales de los Indios (Spanish for "Indian corrals") by locals after the corral-like outlines of some of the ball courts.
 The first exploration and survey-works in the site were led by American anthropologist John Alden Mason in 1914.
 The site has been under continuous study since the 1930s, at first by archaeologists from Yale University such as Irvin Rouse, and later by the Institute of Puerto Rican Culture (ICP) and Dr. Ricardo Alegría.
 The ICP acquired the site in 1965 and invested in the restoration of its archaeological resources and on interpretative infrastructure for visitors.
 The interpretative park and a small museum were first opened to visitors that same year.

-The museum remained closed from 2020 until June of 2024 when it reopened with a more thorough collection of more than 200 archaeological pieces.
+The museum remained closed from 2020 until June 2024 when it reopened with a more thorough collection of more than 200 archaeological pieces.
 A digital version of the museum titled Museo Digital de Caguana was launched in 2024 by the Institute of Puerto Rican Culture.